SurveyMonkey: Private equity investment and expansion (2009-2015)

+Product growth & diversification (2015-2020)

+Following Goldberg’s death, in May 2015, Zander Lurie was named CEO, and the company expanded into new lines of business, acquiring several startups, including Usabilla, a website and app survey company, and GetFeedback, a customer experience company.

 On August 3, 2015, Bill Veghte replaced Goldberg as SurveyMonkey CEO.
 Veghte held top posts at HP and Microsoft.
 Veghte left the role after fewer than 6 months due to strategic differences with investors and was replaced by Zander Lurie in January 2016.

 In February 2016, SurveyMonkey began polling public opinion using the SurveyMonkey platform.
 Poll aggregator FiveThirtyEight gives the poll a 'C' rating.

 In 2017, the company rolled out "SurveyMonkey Genius" which estimates survey performance and makes actionable suggestions to increase survey effectiveness.
 In August, the company launched "SurveyMonkey CX" which assists organizations in managing their customer experience programs.

-On September 26, 2018, SurveyMonkey (SVMK) made its debut on the NASDAQ Exchange.
-The stock launched at $12 per share and rose 43% on the first day of trading.
+IPO and Rebrand to Momentive (2018-2023)

+SurveyMonkey went public on the Nasdaq under the ticker SVMK in September 2018.
+At the time, board members included Serena Williams, Brad Smith, David Ebersman, and Sheryl Sandberg.

 Emory University Goizueta Business School dean Erika James joined the SurveyMonkey board of directors in 2018, creating Gender Parity on the company's board.

+After the emergency phase of the COVID-19 pandemic, SurveyMonkey used its own survey product to determine its employees' preferences as to their working arrangements.
+84% voted for a flexible work policy, 81% wanted to work from home up to three days per week, and only 5% preferred to be back in the office all the time.

+In 2021, SurveyMonkey’s parent company rebranded as Momentive, keeping SurveyMonkey as the name of the core product.
+The decision to rebrand was made to reflect a broader focus on experience management and enterprise applications.